Getting Down to Work

 to push the new version of the file to GitHub.Getting Changes from GitHub

-Say, in a future week, you and your partner have been working on your project using your server account.
-Then, in your next work session, it's your partner that logs into the server.
-Their project files are out of date!
-You'll need to check for any changes you may have made and pushed to your shared GitHub repo.
+Imagine that you and your partner have been working on your project using your server account.
+Then, in your next work session, your partner is the one who logs into the server.
+Their project files are out of date, so they'll need to check for any changes that you made and pushed to your shared GitHub repo.

 Getting changes from your remote repo requires you to pull changes from the remote repo into your local repo.
 In VS Code, you can use the

 command in the Source Control window.Best practice is to always pull changes from upstream before you start working on changes of your own.
-Because you and your partner are pair programming, of course, you should both know what's changed.
+Because you and your partner are pair programming, of course, you should both know what's changed, but ensuring your copy of the repo is up to date before you start to work is a good habit.

 (When logged in, completion status appears here.)